Chieze-Franklin/todo/README.md

 ### Group Tasks

+You can organize your tasks into groups.
+By default, tasks are added to a `Default Group`.

+You can create new groups and select which group you want as the current group.
+Any new task created will be automatically added to that group.

+You can expand a task and change its group.

 ### Offline-First

 I couldn't find the time to implement a truly progressive web app using service workers so I implemented an offline-first app that stores tasks in the local storage of the Browser.
 This way, you can